Carmine DeSapio: Later career

-In 1963 and 1965, after Lanigan stepped down, DeSapio tried to retake his position as Greenwich Village district leader, but was twice defeated by another reform candidate, Edward I. Koch, who became mayor in 1977.
+In 1963 and 1965, after Lanigan stepped down, DeSapio tried to retake his position as Greenwich Village district leader, but was twice defeated by another reform candidate, Edward I. Koch, who was elected mayor in 1977.
 DeSapio reached a low point in 1969 when he was convicted in a federal court of conspiracy and bribery after it was acknowledged that he conspired to bribe the New York City water commissioner, James L. Marcus, and extort contracts from Consolidated Edison that would result in kickbacks.
 He served two years in federal prison (1971–1973).
 After his release, he never re-entered politics, although he supported many community, charitable, and civic causes.
 He regained some of his former popularity through his skill as a speaker.
 In 1992, former Mayor Ed Koch, his opponent in 1963 and 1965, whom DeSapio had later befriended and met with on occasions, said of him, "He is a crook, but I like him ...
 Most politicians still like DeSapio.
 He always gets the most applause when he is introduced at Democratic dinners".

 Among DeSapio's accomplishments were support of the Fair Employment Practices Law, the New York City rent control laws, and the lowering of the voting age to 18.